hosmada/pkg_tracker/README.md

       - update_requirements
 ```

-### Command line argument
+## Command line argument
-### The first argument
-The first argument is the branch name you want this command.
-Such like this,
 ```
-pkg-tracker master,feature-foo,feature-bar
+pkgtrack {the branch name you want to work this command} {the branch name merged the commit into}
 ```
-Default is only master.

-### The second argument
-The second argument is the branch name merged the commit into.
-Such like this,
+Both argument is master by default.
+Example:
 ```
-pkg-tracker master develop,stg
+pkgtrack master,feature/auto_pkg_update develop
 ```